wsanshi30/wsanshi30.github.io/_pages/about.md

   - Assessing heterogeneity and publication bias
   - Creating forest plots, funnel plots, and other visualizations to present findings
   - Writing comprehensive reports and manuscripts detailing the methodology and results of meta-analyses

+In my published meta-analysis articles, both employed frequentist meta-analysis methods, with one specifically using a three-level meta-analysis.
+Additionally, I am currently utilizing Bayesian meta-analysis for my upcoming research.

+- Experienced in SPSS；
+- Experienced in E-Prime;
+- Experienced in Bibliometrics

 &nbsp;
 &nbsp;